 Nancy is a multilingual professional (fluent in Spanish, conversant in French) with over 25 years of experience as a Clinician.
 She has been interviewed on the PsychCentral Podcast and created several webinars on various topics for PsychCentral and World of Psychology.
 She has also been featured in Medium and Thrive Global.

 She earned a Master's Degree in Clinical and Counseling Psychology from Teacher's College, Columbia University.
 Prior to that, she specialized in Clinical Psychology with Adults/Adolescents at The George Washington University where she completed the required academic coursework towards a Psy.D.

 Additional classes and trainings:

-Executive Coaching / Sports Psychology / Turning Intentions into Actions among others.
+Executive Coaching / Sports Psychology and others.